Empower Your Practice

 • Trackable health progress

-It is critical to keep notes because a physiotherapist studies the patient's medical history, assesses the patient at the beginning of the treatment, and prescribes the method of exposure.
-In a medical history, he notes what physiotherapy treatment is prescribed for, the area of exposure, the type of therapy, and the number of procedures of physiotherapy.
+It is critical to keep detailed notes because a physiotherapist studies the patient's medical history, assesses the patient at the beginning of the treatment, and prescribes the method of exposure.
+Without proper documentation, justifying the medical necessity of your treatments to insurance providers becomes impossible.

-Also, in a physical therapy progress note a professional writes down the tolerability of physiotherapy treatment, the number of procedures taken and their effectiveness.
-In the discharge summary, the attending physician evaluates the effectiveness of physiotherapy treatment and makes recommendations for further rehabilitation in outpatient conditions.
+In a physical therapy progress note, a professional writes down the tolerability of treatment, the number of procedures taken, and their effectiveness.
+The attending physician evaluates the effectiveness of treatment and makes recommendations for further rehabilitation in outpatient conditions.

 Progress Note: What Is It?

-According to Medicare, a progress report must provide an update on the patient's condition every 5-10 visits.
-An important thing to remember is that a progress note is not an independent part of a medical record.
-All medical documents are connected with each other, but the information in them must not be reproduced.
+Frequency requirements for progress notes are strictly regulated.
+According to CMS guidelines, therapists must complete a progress report at least once every 10 treatment days.
+This documentation is a key factor in proving medical necessity and justifying the continuation of care.
+A progress note is not an independent part of a medical record.
+All medical documents are connected with each other.
 The plan of care, visit notes, test results, and progress all work together to produce the best functional results.

 The most widespread format of note-taking in physical therapy is a SOAP format.
 Let's consider it in detail.